pumalcn/Neobis_Shortener_Project/README.md

 7. Open your web browser and go to http://localhost:8000 to access the Todo_List Django Web App.

+8. For Set Up the Postgres Database use tutorial https://www.koyeb.com/tutorials/use-django-rest-framework-and-managed-postgres-to-build-an-api
 ## Contributing

 We welcome contributions to improve the Django To Do List Web App.
 If you'd like to contribute, please follow these guidelines: